A range of apps and electronic fluency devices are available to help with stammering.

 - A Multi-component device, consisting of a box carried in the pocket, plus an earphone.
 The link from the box to the earset may be wireless, or through a wire.
 A wireless link makes the device less visible, more like a single component device.

 SpeechEasy: In-ear devices.
-If you're in the UK, you need to contact SpeechEasy International to find out how to get fitted with a SpeechEasy device.
+The most established product on the market.
+Email SpeechEasy at email@example.com for more information.
 Listen to these podcasts from StutterTalk to learn more about this particular type of device.

 VoiceAmp: The VA601i Fluency Enhancer is available in the UK.
-A wireless option is available.
+Wired and wireless options are available.

 Casa Futura Technologies: A website about stammering which includes a catalogue of DAF and FAF devices.